 The footpath along the River Wye is a must walk to get away and decompress as well as interesting animal wood sculptures seen along the way.
 There is also canoeing offered.

-I plan to go back firstly, I am a fan of Wales but would like to explore Offa’s Dyke Path National Trail that follows the English/Welsh border along an 8th-century dyke and historical sites.
+I plan to go back.
+Firstly, I am a fan of Wales but would like to explore Offa’s Dyke Path National Trail that follows the English/Welsh border along an 8th-century dyke and historical sites.